This page explains the various types of family immigration services we can help you with.

 Fiancés of United States citizens can obtain permission to enter the U.S. temporarily but are required to marry their U.S. citizen fiancé and file for permanent resident status within 90 days of entry in the United States.
 Children under 21 years of age are allowed to enter with the visa holder.

-A Widow(er) of a United States citizens are eligible to immigrate to the U.S. if you:
+A Widow(er) of a United States citizen are eligible to immigrate to the U.S. if you:

 - Were married to a U.S. citizen at the time he or she passed away;